openstack/openstack-manuals/doc/contributor-guide/source/doc-tag.rst

 instructions and complete the release testing matrix (for example, see the `Ocata release testing matrix
 <https://wiki.openstack.org/wiki/Documentation/OcataDocTesting>`_).
 It is
-recommended that the liason tests the instructions for at least one distribution.
+recommended that the liaison tests the instructions for at least one distribution.